 127.0.0.1 workspace.localhost

-at /etc/hosts
+at

-.
+as mentioned in step 2.).
 Do this only when you want to run the workspaces locally.
 With the mkcerts and your domain in hosts file, you should be good to go.
 Without the certs you won’t be able to open the editor later on using the https, which causes the editor to not work properly.

 - Access the Editor